jsem-nerad/raspi-fm/README.md

 Right now, there are 2 bash scripts that are actively being used - it is the `setup_ap.sh` and `stop_ap.sh` and as the names suggests, those scripts are being used to turn the WiFi access point on and off.

 ### `setup_ap.sh`
-This script uses `dnsmasq` and `hostapd` to host a WiFi access point, so your device can connect to your Pi using WiFi.
+This script uses `dnsmasq` and `hostapd` to host a WiFi access point, so your device can connect to your Raspberry Pi via Wi-Fi.
 The access point is hosted on interface `wlan1` that is made on top of standard `wlan0` used for connecting to WiFi.
 It is using the `config.ini` to set the SSID and password of the access point.
-DHCP is used to assign IP's to connected devices and it's range is from `192.168.4.2` to `192.168.4.20` and the IP of the Pi itself is `192.168.4.1`.
+DHCP is used to assign IP's to connected devices and its range is from `192.168.4.2` to `192.168.4.20` and the IP of the Pi itself is `192.168.4.1`.

 ### `stop_ap.sh`
 Basically all this does is, that it just reverts all the changes of `setup_ap.sh`, so for example it removes `wlan1` interface, restores original hostapd config file, stops hostapd and dnsmasq...

 ## Python code

 There are two Python files in my project - `app.py` and `fm_transmitter.py`.
-Those files are ran in a Python venv, so It doesn't do anything to the system Python.
+Those files are ran in a Python venv, so it doesn't interfere with the system Python installation.

 ### `fm_transmitter.py`